corcorana/restingIAF/iaf_manu.md

 AC: this is an interesting point, do you want me to integrate it in the above paragraph ? it also seems germane to the points raised in the following paragraph, i think, since altering a task will presumably alter the pattern of (de)synchronisation
 -->

-A related concern deriving from the CRB method's reliance on phasic changes in rhythmic activity is the possibility that within-subject estimates of IAF might vary depending on the specific processing mode evoked by the event (e.g., target discrimination vs. memory retrieval; visual vs. auditory modality), and the relative timing of the reference/test intervals subjected to spectral analysis. <!-- PA: How do these concerns interact with the idea that IAF is trait-like?
-AC response: Several authors posit that there are a variety of alpha generators, the cumulative activity of which accounts for the characteristic resting peak (or peaks), and thus shifts in peak frequency mark shifts in the relative activity of these populations.
-The argument here then is that, while resting eyes closed IAF is stable/enduring and indicative of at least some cognitive capacities (presumably by tapping into specific underlying neuronal processes), measures of alpha activity during cognitive tasks (or the difference in alpha activity between different states of rest/anticipation/action) may not offer an analagous index of IAF as construed by research involving EC resting state data.
-I see no necessary contradiction between the notion that resting state IAF is stable/'trait-like' etc, and the observation that dominant alpha band activity dynamically shifts during 'non-restful' states (presumably as a consequency of the shifting division of labour across alpha generators). indeed, since you asked me this question, i've re-read a few articles and noticed a number of references to this idea of IAF as possessing both trait- and state-like qualities-->
+A related concern deriving from the CRB method's reliance on phasic changes in rhythmic activity is the possibility that within-subject estimates of IAF might vary depending on the specific processing mode evoked by the event (e.g., target discrimination vs. memory retrieval; visual vs. auditory modality), and the relative timing of the reference/test intervals subjected to spectral analysis.
 ERD studies have revealed that both the qualitative profile and temporal course of alpha- and theta-band desynchronisation are contingent upon the particular nature of the task used to induce oscillatory power shifts [@klimesch2006; @klimesch2007].
 If different paradigms do precipitate distinct patterns of ERD during the selected test interval [or indeed, *enhance* rather than attenuate the alpha rhythm; e.g., @kreitman1965; @rihs2007], then the ensuing responsiveness regions used to define the coverage of the CoG estimate will span non-identical frequency bands [cf. @haegens2014, for evidence of analogous intraindividual shifts in PAF as a function of varying task conditions].
 While this property of the CRB method need not be a problem for ERD-type applications (indeed, sensitivity to such selective changes in band power might prove theoretically interesting and productive in this context), it renders the approach less suited to the task of estimating the IAF as a marker of stable, trait-like differences in information processing capacities.